dievardump/EIP2981-implementation/README.md

 # EIP-2981 Example

-## Disclaimer

-[EIP 2981](https://eips.ethereum.org/EIPS/eip-2981) is not in its final state, which means it is possible that the signature of the function changes until it's finalised.
-This is an example repository with only mocks that are not made for production.

-**Only use if you really know what you are doing**.

 ## Resume

-Simple example of implementation of upcoming EIP-2981.
+Simple example of implementation of EIP-2981.

 In all implementations, royalties are expected to be from 0 to 10000 which allows to define royalties with 2 decimals.